MaquiBright® Standardised maqui berry extract, branded, patented*, and safe (GRAS).

 MaquiBright® - superior ingredient for the maintenance of hydrated eyes

-MaquiBright® is a unique extract prepared from selected maqui berries (Aristotelia chilensis) providing rich purified flavonoids and is standardised to bear a minimum of 25% delphinidins and a minimum of 35% total anthocyanins.
+MaquiBright® is a unique extract prepared from selected maqui berries (Aristotelia chilensis) which is extraordinarily rich in flavonoids and standardised to bear a minimum of 25% delphinidins and a minimum of 35% total anthocyanins.

 MaquiBright® shows clinically proven bioavailability of key active ingredients.